flowcontrol12/docu/docs/03-Installation guide.md

 :::tip

-If you have a VMware ESXi version for which there is no image on the **Sycope Portal**, you can use a tool provided by vmware https://developer.vmware.com/web/tool/4.4.0/ovf that allows you to import and export OVF packages to and from many VMware products.
+If you have a VMware ESXi version for which there is no image on the **Sycope Portal**, you can use a tool provided by VMware https://developer.vmware.com/web/tool/4.4.0/ovf that allows you to import and export OVF packages to and from many VMware products.

 :::

 ## 2. Deployment

-In order to perform the successful installation, please **follow below steps**:
+To perform the successful installation, please **follow the below steps**:

 1. Log in to VMWare ESXi.

 ![image-20220803150226858](assets_inst_g/image-20220803150226858.png)

 2. From **Navigator Menu** go to **Virtual Machines**.
 Click on **Create / Register VM**.
-Pop up window will show up with few steps to be completed.
+Pop-up window will show up with a few steps to be completed.
 3. Select **Deploy a virtual machine from OVF or OVA file**, and then click **Next**.

 ![image-20220803151347322](assets_inst_g/image-20220803151347322.png)

-4. Enter a name of virtual appliance you want to create.
-Browse the OVA file by clicking on blue parallelogram or drag and drop on it.
+4. Enter the name of the virtual appliance you want to create.
+Browse the OVA file by clicking on the blue parallelogram or drag and drop on it.
 Click **Next**,

 ![image-20220803151528004](assets_inst_g/image-20220803151528004.png)

-5. Choose desired datastore that will hold the FlowControl XN files.
+5. Choose the desired datastore that will hold the FlowControl XN files.
 Click **Next**.

 ![image-20220803151658214](assets_inst_g/image-20220803151658214.png)